Nuitka/Nuitka/Developer_Manual.rst

     print arg1, "1", 1

-This is in Nuitka then like this, where the code for print doesn't do any conversions anymore and relies on the string nature of its input.
+This is in Nuitka converted so that the code generation for ``print`` doesn't do any conversions itself anymore and relies on the string nature of its input.

 .. code-block:: python

     print str(arg1), "1", str(1)

 Only string objects are spared from the ``str`` built-in wrapper, because that would only cause noise in optimization stage.
+Later optization can then find it unnecessary for certain arguments.

 Additionally, each ``print`` may have a target, and multiple arguments, which we break down as well for dumber code generation.
 The target is evaluated first